Franceskynov/zeller/README.md

 ```

 ## Usage
-This modure require three parameters for work and forth for the language
+This module require three parameters for work and forth for the language.

 ## Example